 In 2006, Dr. Freeman pursued Phase II funding to finalize the Intervention.
 Her research pursuits were soon put on hold when her husband and research partner, Derek Welton, was diagnosed with advanced thyroid cancer.
 During Derek's treatment for cancer, Dr. Freeman applied for and received several small grant awards to support the future development of the Intervention.
 However, her attention was primarily focused on supporting her husband during his treatment and recovery efforts.

 As Derek's condition improved in late 2007, husband and wife again submitted an application for Phase II National Cancer Institute funding.
 In September, 2008 they received notice that their efforts had been successful and the Intervention was soon finalized.
 With Phase II funding, Mind Matters Research evolved into Mind Matters Research LLC.
 Dr. Freeman became CEO of the corporation and Derek Welton its CFO/CTO.
 The Intervention's efficacy was tested with breast cancer survivors in Alaska and Washington State, producing statistically and clinically significant outcomes, compared to a control group (Grant # 2 R44CA117597-02A2).
-Based on these outcomes, the National Cancer Institute instructed Mind Matters Research LLC to make the Intervention available to cancer survivors as soon as possible.
-The 'launch' date for Intervention delivery to the public was set as July 15th, 2011.
-Five articles were scheduled for peer-reviewed journal submission by December, 2013.
+Based on these outcomes, the National Institutes of Health (NIH) and National Cancer Institute (NCI) instructed Mind Matters Research to make the intervention available to cancer survivors, and to simultaneously expand the use of the intervention to other chronic disease patients.